Mercateo/rust-for-node-developers/package-manager/README.md

 Note that we don't want to commit our `node_modules` and `dist` to our repository, because these directories contain external or generated code.
 But be **warned**!
 If you place these directories in a `.gitignore` npm will _not_ include them in our published package.
 This okay for `node_modules` (which are _never_ included anyway), but a package without `dist` is pointless.
 You'll actually need to add an empty `.npmignore`, so npm ignores the `.gitignore`.
 (A little bit tricky, I know.)
 You can use the `.npmignore` to ignore files and directories which are committed in your repository, but shouldn't be included in your published package.

-With this setup aside this is our actual package:
+With this setup aside this is our actual package under `index.ts`:

 ```typescript
 export const HELLO_WORLD = 'Hello world!';